-3.4.
+2.4.
 The need for pre-integration platforms open to industry

-As it was pointed out in Section 2, the design of large-scale facilities or complex equipment for specific environments require the use of large technological platforms - test-beds, megavacuum chambers, testing pools - where the scientific communities, helped by high-level engineers, bring their specific competences and develop innovative techniques to reach the scientific goals; some industrial partners are associated with the construction phase.
-This is the case for physics, energy, engineering, marine or space sciences where large-scale and complex and cutting-edge components are needed: unique mega-detectors, superconductivity chain, vessels for hostile environments, etc. This model suffers from several drawbacks.
+As it was pointed out in Chapter 1, the design of large-scale facilities or complex equipment for specific environments require the use of large technological platforms - test-beds, mega-vacuum chambers, testing pools - where the scientific communities, helped by high-level engineers, bring their specific competences and develop innovative techniques to reach the scientific goals; some industrial partners are associated with the construction phase.
+This is the case for physics, energy, engineering, marine or space sciences where large-scale and complex and cutting-edge components are needed: unique megadetectors, superconductivity chain, vessels for hostile environments, etc. This model suffers from several drawbacks.
 The workload of such platforms is erratic; there are necessarily gaps between the successive construction projects which hamper the sustainability of acquired skills, especially very specific competences such as those in engineering integration - at different levels of complexity - which are very scattered in various labs and industrial companies.
 Bringing them together is time consuming and doesn't guarantee a reasonable ROI to the stakeholders.
 Usually the period of reduced activity between construction and test phases are used to carry on technological R&D which is a good way to maintain capabilities as much as possible but this is not enough to limit the operating deficit of these platforms.

-The EU could stimulate the setting-up of a public-private partnership - as a test - which would be devoted to the operation of a pre-integration platform, including the co-development of technological R&D between the RI construction projects (cf. H2020 RI Work Programme 2016-2017).
+The EU could stimulate the setting-up of a public-private partnership - as a test - which would be devoted to the operation of a pre-integration platform, including the co-development of technological R&D between the RI construction projects - see H2020 RI Work Programme 2016-2017.
 The R&D programmes would be focused on key-components and elaborated in line with a strategic research agenda: accelerating devices, ultra-cryogenic systems, future lasers' chains, top level optical devices, sensors and actuators, undersea remote vehicles, electronics and RF systems, big data acquisition.
 These quasi-industrial "genuine high-tech products" shall facilitate the penetration of European companies within the RI market which is thriving at a worldwide level and in Southeast Asia in particular.
 This is also a unique opportunity for setting-up public-private partnerships stimulated by pre-commercial objectives.
 As a result, European "techno-scientists" working in these facilities are particularly solicited thanks to the "integration know-how" they are used to sharing with solid networks of high-tech SMEs able to respond to calls for proposals of non-conventional facilities.
 On a longer term and thanks to this experience the European industrial suppliers will be better positioned to bid for the construction of new global research facilities.

-The two text boxes behind provide miscellaneous examples of the collaboration of industry with several ESFRI Landmarks currently under construction (information extracted from a survey made by the EC in 2015).
+The BOX 5 provides a miscellanea of ESFRI Landmarks' current practices in industrial cooperation and innovation during the construction phase (information extracted from a survey made by the EC in 2015).